madfalouh/electron-desktop-capture/README.md

 # electron-desktop-capture
-this desktop app record your selected source
+This desktop app records your selected source

 # instalation